-By Paul Barry | Assistant Buyer: Beer & Spirits
+By Kieran Brennan | Assistant Buyer: Beer & Spirits

 What is the Best Food with Whiskey?

-Food to Compliment Whiskey - Our Recommendations
+Food to Complement Whiskey - Our Recommendations

 The sweetness of the sherry maturation makes Green Spot a great match for red meat like venison or steak.
 The heavier body of sherry cask whiskies complements the more powerful flavours of meat dishes, while the addition of some grain in this blend adds a little lightness and makes it a little more approachable.
 If you are preparing a sauce add a small dash to create synergy.

 Jameson Crested Whiskey 70CL